ravage84/SwissPaymentSlipPdf/README.md

 License
 -------

-SwissPaymentSlip is licensed under the MIT License - see the [LICENSE](https://github.com/ravage84/SwissPaymentSlipPdf/blob/master/LICENSE) file for details.
+SwissPaymentSlipPdf is licensed under the MIT License - see the [LICENSE](https://github.com/ravage84/SwissPaymentSlipPdf/blob/master/LICENSE) file for details.

 Thanks to
 ---------